-- The Bank operates a wholesale business which essentially focuses on money market placements and foreign exchange (Forex).
-It also includes the procurement of Debt securities and investments in the form of Fixed Income bonds and Floating Rate Notes. - A commercial lending business.
-This includes syndicated lending facilities working mainly with financial institutions, corporates, and sovereign entities world-wide. - Trade finance.
-In the main, this business provides a facility to banks to cover letters of credit, letters of guarantee and bills discounted.
-In addition, trade finance is also extended to several banks and corporates globally. - Buy to let Mortgages.
-The Bank provides BTL mortgages to UK and non-UK borrowers for residential and commercial buy to let properties in England. - Customer/Retail Services to Egyptian nationals in the UK and to staff of Egyptian Embassies world-wide.
+- The Bank operates a Treasury Business which essentially focuses on money market placements and foreign exchange (Forex).
+It also includes the procurement of Debt securities and investments in the form of Fixed Income bonds and Floating Rate Notes. - Commercial Lending: This includes syndicated lending facilities working mainly with financial institutions, corporates, and sovereign entities world-wide. - Trade Finance: Mainly, this business provides a facility to banks to cover letters of credit, letters of guarantee and bills discounted.
+In addition, trade finance is also extended to several banks and corporates globally. - Buy to let Mortgages: The Bank provides unregulated BTL mortgages to UK and non-UK borrowers for residential and commercial buy to let properties in England. - Customer/Retail Services: to Egyptian nationals in the UK and to staff of Egyptian Embassies world-wide.